Skip to main content

 What should I do if I have fertility problems?

-If you have been trying unsuccessfully for a pregnancy for 12 mmonths, without using any form of contraception, you should contact your GP for further advice
+If you have been trying unsuccessfully for a pregnancy for 12 months, without using any form of contraception, you should contact your GP for further advice

 Your GP will normally wish to review you and your partner together.
 During the assessment, both you and your partner need to be fully checked.
-Your GP may refer the male partner to see a urology specialist,called an Andrologist, who looks after male fertility issues.
-Your female partner will be referred to see a Gynaecologist.
-Sometimes, you might see both a Urologist and a Gynaecologist, as a couple, in the same clinic.
-Investigations in the female partner are not considered on this page.
+Your GP may refer the male partner to see a urology specialist who looks after male fertility issues.
+Your female partner will be referred to see a gynaecologist.
+Sometimes, you might see both a urologist and a gynaecologist, as a couple, in the same clinic.
+Investigations of the female partner are not considered on this page.

 What are the facts about male infertility?

-• 1 in 7 couples in the UK are unable to have a child;
+• 1 in 7 couples in the UK are unable to have difficulties conceiving a child;

-• in 50% of these couples, the problem lies wholly or partly with the male partner;
+• In half (50%) of these couples, a problem may exist with the male partner;

-• urological investigation may reveal a reversible underlying cause for male-factor subfertility and full assessment by a Urologist is recommended in all cases of male-factor infertility; and
+• Urological investigation may reveal a potentially reversible underlying cause for male-factor subfertility and full assessment by a Urologist is recommended in all cases of male-factor infertility; and

-• in many cases, the underlying cause cannot be reversed, in which case assisted conception may offer the best chance of pregnancy; this may involve surgical sperm retrieval in advanced bases of infertility.
+• In many cases, the underlying cause cannot be identified or reversed, in which case assisted conception may offer the best chance of pregnancy;

 What should I expect when I visit my GP?